What Is ARFID?

 • Creative and Movement-Based Therapies: Art, movement, and recreation groups help regulate the body, reduce avoidance, and build confidence in everyday life.

-• Affirming, Inclusive Environment: We support LGBTQ+ individuals and people from all backgrounds with compassion and respect.
-Our approach centers on inclusive, culturally informed care.
+• Affirming, Inclusive Environment: We welcome people from all backgrounds with compassion and respect, and we strive to make every person feel safe, seen, and heard.
+Our approach centers on inclusivity and culturally informed care.

 • Therapy Dog Companions: Canine companions are available to increase calm and make exposures feel more approachable.